laurelherting/lmh-headspace/AWS/examTips.md

 EC2 Exam Tips
 1. On Demand
-Allows you to pay a fixed rate by hour (or by sec) w/ no commitment
+Pay fixed rate by hour (or by sec) w/ no commitment
 2. Reserved
-Provides a capacity reservation and offer significant discount on hourly charge for an instance 1 or 3 year terms
+Provides capacity reservation and offer significant discount on hourly charge for an instance 1 or 3 year terms
 3. Spot
 Enables you to bid whatever price you want for instance capacity